StylianiMakri/Advanced-Data-Visualization-Techniques/README.md

 1. Navigate to the project directory in your system in cmd
 2. Run the application:
     - python dashboard.py
 3. Use the Dashboard to load SPIN files.
-Two example system models with all relevant files can be found in "examples" folder
+Two example system models with all relevant files can be found in [examples](spin_tool/examples/) folder
 4. Run the Parser
 5. Select Analysis Modules
 6. Optionally, create or delete model profiles for easier and faster analysis